wendehals/bricks-cli/README.md

 ## bricks collection Subcommands

-    The collection command groups all commands for working with bricks collections.
+    The collection command groups all commands for working with part collections.

     Usage:
     bricks collection [command]